 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacements are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Structural movement

 Repair Category 1

-Notes No significant movement, settlement or subsidence was noted.
+Notes No significant movement or settlement cracking was noted, however a number of hairline cracks to render were noted.